 - Prof. Mark Birch-Machin Newcastle University

-CSI-Type/DNA Technology Taking Supply Chain Transparence Beyond Belief to Forensic Certainty
+How CSI-type/DNA Technology is Taking Supply Chain Transparency – Beyond Belief to Forensic Security

 - Barbara Brockway Applied DNA Sciences